Is WordPress still the king of the internet in 2020?

 What’s the downside of Gatsby?

-As a development agency, we’re hard pushed to say there are any big faults with using Gatsby.
+As a development agency, we’re hard pushed to say there are any big faults with Gatsby sites.
 But that’s actually the first downside.
 Unless you’re a developer, Gatsby isn’t something you can just pick up and install.

 Needing development help is a bit of a downside, but keep in mind that once it’s up and running it doesn’t have an ongoing cost.
 The same cannot be said for WordPress or any other developer-less website solution.
 Services like Wix or Squarespace will set you back around $12 - $13 a month but these costs tend to increase quickly.

-The other downside of Gatsby is that you can’t leverage the massive ecosystem of plugins that WordPress offers.
+The other downside is that you can’t leverage the massive ecosystem of WordPress plugins for a Gatsby site.
 There’s a plugin for just about everything and if you’re trying to do everything yourself, you’ll quickly find that most tutorials on the website are written for WordPress.

 It could be argued that this isn’t a true downside of Gatsby, but it’s worth mentioning.
 If you’re expecting to be able to do all the things your friend (the successful website owner) recommends, you won’t be able to do it yourself.